voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/require-branch-annotation

 Description: Ensures significant code branches (if/else chains, loops, switch cases, try/catch) have traceability coverage, typically via a single `@supports` line, while still accepting legacy `@story` and `@req` annotations in nearby comments.
 When you adopt multi-story `@supports` annotations, a single `@supports <storyPath> <REQ-ID>...` line placed in any of the valid branch comment locations is treated as satisfying both the story and requirement presence checks for that branch, while detailed format validation of the `@supports` value (including story paths and requirement IDs) continues to be handled by `traceability/valid-annotation-format`, `traceability/valid-story-reference`, and `traceability/valid-req-reference`.
+The rule supports a configurable placement mode for branch annotations via `annotationPlacement: "before" | "inside"`, defaulting to `"before"` for backward compatibility.

 For most branches, the rule looks for annotations in comments immediately preceding the branch keyword (for example, the line above an `if` or `for` statement).
 For `catch` clauses and `else if` branches, the rule is formatter-aware and accepts annotations in additional positions that common formatters like Prettier use when they reflow code.

 Options:

 - `branchTypes` (string[], optional) – AST node types that are treated as significant branches for annotation enforcement.
 Allowed values: "IfStatement", "SwitchCase", "TryStatement", "CatchClause", "ForStatement", "ForOfStatement", "ForInStatement", "WhileStatement", "DoWhileStatement".
 Default: ["IfStatement", "SwitchCase", "TryStatement", "CatchClause", "ForStatement", "ForOfStatement", "ForInStatement", "WhileStatement", "DoWhileStatement"].
 If an invalid branch type is provided, the rule reports a configuration error for each invalid value.
+- `annotationPlacement` ("before" | "inside", optional) – Controls whether the rule looks for annotations immediately before branches (`"before"`, the default and backward-compatible behavior) or requires annotations as the first comment lines inside branch bodies where supported (`"inside"`).
+When set to `"inside"`, the rule prefers comments at the top of the block bodies for simple `if`/`else if` branches, loops, `catch` clauses, and `try` blocks, while continuing to treat any existing before-branch comments as diagnostics in that mode.

 Behavior notes: